mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1500 out of 1589 answered - Check <a href="https://www.typeform.com/help/a/ranking-question-360052767651/">Typeform's documentation</a> to understand ranking average calculations.</p>

 This year we experimented using Typeform to run the survey, which allowed developers to rank the criteria available - something that wasn't possible with Google Forms.
-That way, we didn't have to limit the answers to 3, making for an even richer perspective.
+That way, we didn't have to limit the answers to 3 options, allowing to capture a richer perspective.
 But, even so, the results weren’t too different from last year.
 Design (look and feel) remains the most important criterion for choosing UI libraries, and customization and documentation quality are still there in the top 3.

-The notable difference this year seems to be performance climbing its way up, it has been ranked as the fifth most important aspect.
-We are aware of some improvements opportunities and now that v5 is out, we’ll definitely look into tackling them to make it even more stable.
+The notable difference this year seems to be performance climbing its way up, as it has been ranked as the fifth most important aspect.

 ### What else can we do to improve MUI for you?